-If the GUAMI Type IE is included in the NG SETUP RESPONSE message, the NG-RAN node shall store the received value and use it for further AMF selection as defined in TS 23.501 [9].
+- If the GUAMI Type IE is included in the NG SETUP RESPONSE message, the NG-RAN node shall store the received value and use it for further AMF selection as defined in TS 23.501 [9].

-If the RAN Node Name IE is included in the NG SETUP REQUEST message, the AMF may use this IE as a human readable name of the NG-RAN node.
+- If the RAN Node Name IE is included in the NG SETUP REQUEST message, the AMF may use this IE as a human readable name of the NG-RAN node.
 If the Extended RAN Node Name IE is included in the NG SETUP REQUEST message, the AMF may use this IE as a human readable name of the NG-RAN node and shall ignore the RAN Node Name IE if also included.

-If the Extended AMF Name IE is included in the NG SETUP RESPONSE message, the NG-RAN node may use this IE as a human readable name of the AMF and shall ignore the AMF Name IE.
+- If the Extended AMF Name IE is included in the NG SETUP RESPONSE message, the NG-RAN node may use this IE as a human readable name of the AMF and shall ignore the AMF Name IE.

-If the NB-IoT Default Paging DRX IE is included in the NG SETUP REQUEST message, the AMF shall take it into account for paging.
+- If the NB-IoT Default Paging DRX IE is included in the NG SETUP REQUEST message, the AMF shall take it into account for paging.

-If the RAT Information IE is included in the NG SETUP REQUEST message, the AMF shall handle this information as specified in TS 23.502 [10].
+- If the RAT Information IE is included in the NG SETUP REQUEST message, the AMF shall handle this information as specified in TS 23.502 [10].

-If the NID IE within the NPN Support IE is included within a Broadcast PLMN Item IE in the NG SETUP REQUEST message, the AMF shall consider that the NG-RAN node supports the indicated S-NSSAI(s) for the corresponding tracking area code for the SNPN identified by the PLMN Identity IE and the NID IE.
+- If the NID IE within the NPN Support IE is included within a Broadcast PLMN Item IE in the NG SETUP REQUEST message, the AMF shall consider that the NG-RAN node supports the indicated S-NSSAI(s) for the corresponding tracking area code for the SNPN identified by the PLMN Identity IE and the NID IE.

-If the NID IE within the NPN Support IE is included within a PLMN Support Item IE in the NG SETUP RESPONSE message, the NG-RAN node shall consider that the AMF supports the SNPN identified by the PLMN Identity IE and the NID IE.
+- If the NID IE within the NPN Support IE is included within a PLMN Support Item IE in the NG SETUP RESPONSE message, the NG-RAN node shall consider that the AMF supports the SNPN identified by the PLMN Identity IE and the NID IE.

-If the Onboarding Support IE is also included within the same PLMN Support Item IE, the NG-RAN node shall, if supported, consider that the AMF supports UE onboarding for the identified SNPN, as specified in TS 23.501 [9].
+- If the Onboarding Support IE is also included within the same PLMN Support Item IE, the NG-RAN node shall, if supported, consider that the AMF supports UE onboarding for the identified SNPN, as specified in TS 23.501 [9].

-If the TAI NSAG Support List IE is included in the Broadcast PLMN Item IE in the NG SETUP REQUEST message, the AMF shall, if supported, use this information as specified in TS 23.501 [9].
+- If the TAI NSAG Support List IE is included in the Broadcast PLMN Item IE in the NG SETUP REQUEST message, the AMF shall, if supported, use this information as specified in TS 23.501 [9].

-If the AMF supports mobile IAB, the AMF shall include the Mobile IAB Supported IE in the NG SETUP RESPONSE message.
+- If the AMF supports mobile IAB, the AMF shall include the Mobile IAB Supported IE in the NG SETUP RESPONSE message.
 If the Mobile IAB Supported IE is included in the NG SETUP RESPONSE message, the NG-RAN node shall, if supported, store this information and further use it for AMF selection for the mobile IAB-MT.

+If the A-IoT Indicator IE set to “a-iot only“ is included in the NG SETUP REQUEST message, the AMF shall ignore the Supported TA List IE, the Default Paging DRX IE, the UE Retention Information IE and the NB-IoT Default Paging DRX IE if also included.
+If the A-IoT Indicator IE set to “both“ is included in the NG SETUP REQUEST message, the AMF shall consider the NG-RAN node supports both Uu and A-IoT radio.

+If the NG Setup procedure is executed between the NG-RAN node and the AIOTF:

+- The NG-RAN node initiates the procedure by sending an NG SETUP REQUEST message including the appropriate data to the AIOTF.
+The AIOTF responds with an NG SETUP RESPONSE message including the appropriate data.

+If the NG Setup procedure is triggered by an NG-RAN node supporting A-IoT:

+Editor’s Note: content of NG Setup related messages for A-IoT is FFS.

 --<< Skip unchanged>>--